Volume 2 of the American Piano Music Series

 Thanksong (Dave Grusin, 1980) - Dave Grusin is an American composer born in 1934.
 He’s won an Academy Award as well as ten Grammy Awards.
 He’s best known as the film composer for The Graduate, On Golden Pond and Tootsie.
 He’s written many solo piano compositions and this is one of my favorites.
 “Thanksong” came out on his 1980 album Mountain Dance and showcases his more classical side.
 In my opinion, it’s one of his most beautiful piano compositions.

-Solace (Scott Joplin, 1909) - This is perhaps my most favorite Joplin composition.
+Solace (Scott Joplin, 1909) - This, along with 'Magnetic Rag', are among my most favorite Joplin compositions.
 The first time I heard this piece was back in the late 70s when I caught an airing of "The Sting" on a local station.
-I was mesmerized by all the ragtime music in the film, but especially this piece with it's habanera rhythm and haunting melodies.
+I was mesmerized by all the ragtime music in the film, but especially this piece, with its Latin rhythm and haunting melodies.
 Certainly, one of Joplin's finest!

 Radiance (Keith Jarrett, 2002) - Keith Jarrett spontaneously improvised this piece at a Tokyo concert on October 30th, 2002.
 It's amazing that he can produce these beautiful melodies without working them out ahead of time.